prolaag/entrospection/README.md

 # entrospection

-Used to graphically demonstrate the quality of prolaag's entropy evaluations.
-Several pseudo random number generators are provided as part of this gem.
-However, this tool can evaluate any data set to assess the quality of its randomness.
+This gem is used to graphically demonstrate the quality of prolaag's entropy evaluations.
+It comes with two executables entrogen and entrospect. engtrogen is the CLI to several pseudo random number generators. entrospect analyses and produces a report to describe the quality of how random a data set is.
+While entrospect was developed for testing random number sequences, it can evaluate any stream of data.
+See how random that jpeg of you significant other actually is.

 ## Installation